-Black Food Collective’s overarching goal is to provide funding for thirty black-owned food businesses in the next five years.
-We plan to invest in restaurants, bars, food trucks, and grocery store products, and provide them with all the tools necessary to get their business up and running.
-Businesses will be able to participate in our “Food Incubator Program” which will be located in Town Hall Oakland and allow members of the Black Food Collective to enhance their businesses and ensure they will thrive in the culinary industry.
-Our goal is to invest at least $200,000 in each business to make this possible.
+Black Food Collective’s overarching goal is to provide funding for thirty black-owned food businesses in five years.
+We plan to invest in restaurants, bars, food trucks, and grocery store products and provide them with all the tools necessary to get their business up and to run.
+Companies will be able to participate in our “Food Incubator Program,” located in Town Hall Oakland, and allow members of the Black Food Collective to enhance their businesses and ensure they will thrive in the culinary industry.
+Our goal is to invest at least $200,000 in each company to make this possible.
 In return, we will acquire equity in each business.
-By providing these funds and resources, we are creating a platform for black-owned businesses to build off of in order to achieve financial security, elevate the black community, and add diversity to the culinary industry.
+By providing these funds and resources, we are creating a platform for black-owned businesses to build off of to achieve financial security, elevate the black community, and add diversity to the culinary industry.